szczyglis-dev/py-gpt/README.md

 **Using Your Own Files as Additional Context in Conversations**

 You can use your own files (for example, to analyze them) during any conversation.
-You can do this in two ways: by indexing (embedding) your files in a vector database, which makes them available all the time during a "Chat with Files" session, or by adding a file attachment (the attachment file will only be available during the conversation in which it was uploaded).
+You can do this in two ways: by indexing (embedding) your files in a vector database and selecting that index through the **RAG** selector in a supported conversation, or by adding a file attachment (the attachment file will only be available during the conversation in which it was uploaded).

 **Attachments**